Wayside: A Serial Novel - Episode 4

 “Wiseass.”

 “Hurry,” she urged him.
-“The rest of us already went up to the microphone to welcome the audience and get everyone hyped up.
-We’ve got the livestream ready to project on the big screen.
+“The rest of us have already gone up to the microphone to welcome the audience and get everyone hyped up.
+We've got the livestream ready to project on the big screen.
 Commercials are playing right now, but ‘Chat with Chatleigh’ will be starting any minute.
 Just say a quick hello and come back down to sit with us.”

 “Don’t you want to come up with me?”